 Breastfeeding also promotes the health of the breastfeeding mother.
 It protects against:

 And may also help with:

-A study published in 2010 detailed the economic costs of our nation's low breastfeeding rates by noting the cost analysis of all pediatric illnesses that are reduced or prevented by breastfeeding and the nation's breastfeeding rates.
-(Bartrick, MD, MSca & Reinhold, 2010) The authors concluded that if 90% of mothers in the United States breastfed exclusively for 6 months there would be a savings of $13 billion a year and that more than 900 deaths, mostly of infants, would be prevented.
+A study published in 2010 detailed the economic costs of our nation's low breastfeeding rates by noting the cost analysis of all pediatric illnesses that are reduced or prevented by breastfeeding and the nation's breastfeeding rates (Bartrick, MD, MSca & Reinhold, 2010).
+The authors concluded that if 90% of mothers in the United States breastfed exclusively for six months, there would be a savings of $13 billion a year and that more than 900 deaths, mostly of infants, would be prevented.
 The savings do not include the loss of work among parents of ill children or the adult deaths that occur as a result of diseases acquired in childhood.

-The AAP recommends exclusive breastfeeding for about 6 months, with continuation of breastfeeding for 1 year or longer as mutually desired by mother and infant, a recommendation concurred to by the WHO and the Institute of Medicine.
-(Section on Breastfeeding/American Academy of Pediatrics, 2012) (Infant Feeding Practices Survey, 2009) The important talking points of the AAP's policy include the following:
+The AAP recommends exclusive breastfeeding for about six months, with continuation of breastfeeding for one year or longer as mutually desired by mother and infant, a recommendation concurred to by the WHO and the Institute of Medicine (Section on Breastfeeding/American Academy of Pediatrics, 2012;Infant Feeding Practices Survey, 2009).
+The important talking points of the AAP's policy include the following:

 Healthy People 2020 is an initiative of the US Department of Health and Human Services.
 The project sets national objectives for specific health promotion and disease prevention activities.
 Benchmarks for success are identified.
 Data is collected to observe the impact of these prevention activities.
 Breastfeeding Objectives in Healthy People 2010 were revised to take into account the improvement in rates.

 |Exclusive Breastfeeding through 3 months||43%||40%||33.1%||44.3%|